 OTHER FACTORS TO CONSIDER

 As well as the content students need to be guided as to how to write good answers both visually and in written form.
 Visually students need to be able to construct maps of their environment from scratch and be taught to apply the necessary conventions to these (frame, north arrow, use of colour, key, title and scale).
 They must also understand the instruction to ‘annotate’ or put notes on maps.
-Students also need to be comfortable at drawing diagrams such as a cross section or star diagram that can be used to supplement a written answer.
+Students also need to be comfortable at drawing diagrams such as a cross section or star diagrams that can be used to supplement a written answer.

 Students also need guidance as to how to write good geography essays at this level.
 These need an introduction setting out what they intend to cover, a body and a conclusion.
 It is useful to give writing frames for these in the early stages and to scaffold answers based on a plan.